Debts Between Family Members and Inheritance

 What Happens When the Debtor Dies First

 This rule keeps things clean.
 It prevents one generation's financial arrangement from cascading into the next generation's inheritance.
-The estate is divided based on the relationships that exist at the time of death, not on old debts that outlived the borrower.
+The estate is divided based on the relationships that exist at the time of death, not on old debts.